BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 Please follow the [setup guide](./_docs/setup_account.md) to setup your initial account.
 This guide details the configuration, along with the sensors that will be available to you.

-## Target Rate Sensors

-These sensors calculate the lowest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.
-If you are targeting an export meter, then the sensors will calculate the highest continuous or intermittent rates **within a 24 hour period** and turn on when these periods are active.

-These sensors can then be used in automations to turn on/off devices that save you (and the planet) energy and money.
-You can go through this flow as many times as you need target rate sensors.

-Please follow the [setup guide](./_docs/setup_target_rate.md) to setup.

-## Events

-This integration raises several events, which can be used for various tasks like automations.
-For more information, please see the [events docs](./_docs/events.md).

-## Energy Dashboard

-The core sensors have been designed to work with the energy dashboard.
-Please see the [guide](./_docs/energy_dashboard.md) for instructions on how to set this up.

-## Community Contributions
+## Docs

-A collection of community contributions can be found [here](./_docs/community.md).
+To get full use of the integration, please visit the [docs](./_docs/readme.md).

 ## FAQ

-Before raising anything, please read through the [faq](./_docs/faq.md).
+Before raising anything, please read through the [faq](./faq.md).
 If you have questions, then you can raise a [discussion](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/discussions).
 If you have found a bug or have a feature request please [raise it](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/issues) using the appropriate report template.

 ## Sponsorship